Last Updated 26/06/2022

 Promote ‘mutual respect and tolerance’ by teaching children about different religions, disabilities and other differences between people like languages we speak, different food we eat, different genders and ages.
 Celebrate some multicultural holidays like St. Patrick’s Day or Diwali or Eid that are important in the UK, and these will help the children to learn about different cultures.

-If you need some help getting started, the activities in my Diversity Awareness pack are all activities that will promote different aspects of British values.
+If you need some help getting started, the activities in our Diversity Awareness Mega pack are all activities that will promote different aspects of British values.

 Products that can help you to actively teach British Values in your setting: